In the World of Fabric Innovation, Rayon Is Getting a Second Life

 Rayon is an umbrella term that refers to a few different types of fabric.
 Pasteur and Chardonnet’s version was the earliest type, but now, there are many different iterations on the market.
 These include viscose, lyocell, and modal, but the element that binds them all together is that they are all made from cellulose, a natural polymer found in plants, which is then treated with chemicals and spun into fibers.

 Rayon is often marketed as a natural material, and that’s because cellulose comes from plants, which, of course, are natural.
-But due to the chemical-intensive process, it takes to turn this cellulose into rayon, the fabric is actually semi-synthetic.
+But due to the chemical-intensive process it takes to turn this cellulose into rayon, the fabric is actually semi-synthetic.

 A Circular Fashion Movement Is Growing in California

 To make it, the plant cellulose, which can come from trees or bamboo, is pumped through an industrialized spinneret.
 (This mimics the natural process in the animal kingdom, as the silk-spinning organ of a spider or silkworm is also called a spinneret.)
 After that, it goes through a chemical extrusion process, before the fibers are then spun into yarn.
-One of the reasons rayon isn’t really considered a “natural” material is because the chemicals used in its manufacture are extremely toxic, both to the environment and to factory workers.
+One of the reasons rayon isn’t really considered a “natural” material is that the chemicals used in its manufacture are extremely toxic, both to the environment and to factory workers.

 Carbon disulfide, for example, has been linked with poor sleep, headaches, anorexia, vision changes, and dizziness, according to the Environmental Protection Agency (EPA).
 And that’s just the short-term effects.
 Chronic exposure is also associated with neurologic and reproductive impacts too.
 Sodium hydroxide, which is also used, is considered corrosive and hazardous to the environment.

-Is rayon fabric environmentally friendly?
+Is rayon an environmentally friendly fabric?

 One big problem with rayon is that, for the most part, all of the runoff from its intensive chemical treatment ends up in the surrounding environment, including local communities around factories.
 But the fabric’s problems don’t stop with chemicals.
 There are also issues with the “natural” part of the production.

 Cellulose comes from trees, which are often felled for the rayon industry.
 According to forest protection nonprofit Canopy Planet, more than 200 million trees are cut down every year and turned into cellulosic fabric.
-“If placed end-to-end those trees would circle the Earth seven times,” it notes.
+“If placed end-to-end, those trees would circle the Earth seven times,” it notes.
 “Currently, forests in Indonesia, Canada’s Boreal, and Brazil are being logged for next season’s fashion and apparel.”

 a forest